-The more than 375,000 nail technicians working in salons across the United States face possible health hazards every day.
-The hazards include exposure to chemicals from glues, polishes, removers, and other salon products; muscle strains from awkward positions or repetitive motions; and risk of infection from contact with client skin, nails, or blood.
+More than 375,000 nail technicians working in salons across the United States face possible health hazards every day.
+Workers exposed to chemicals found in glues, polishes, removers, emollients and other salon products may experience negative health effects such as asthma and other respiratory illnesses, skin disorders (e.g. allergic contact dermatitis), liver disease, reproductive loss, and cancer.
+Additionally, workers often endure muscle strains from awkward positions or repetitive motions; and have a high risk for infection from contact with client skin, nails, or blood.

 Information on nail salon hazards and preventing illness and injury is also available for workers in OSHA's publication "Stay Healthy and Safe While Giving Manicures and Pedicures: A Guide for Nail Salon Workers" (PDF* | EPUB** | MOBI**)

 This publication is also available in:

 This web page gives important information about these hazards and the steps that nail salon workers and employers can take to prevent injuries and illnesses.

 Nail polishes, glues, and other products used in nail salons may contain the following chemicals, among others:

 Without taking the correct safety precautions each day, these chemicals can cause breathing problems; red, irritated eyes; dry, cracked skin; and other health problems.
 More...